Explore the house here at Coughton

 What you can expect from your visit

-The house is re-opening on Tuesday 29 September, 10am - 4.30pm (last admission to the house at 4pm).
+The house has now re-opened, 10am - 3pm (last admission to the house at 3pm).
 There will be a one-way route throughout the house, entry will be via the front door in the Front Hall and visitors will have the chance to view the Front Hall, Staircase, Panelled Dining Room, Tribune and Saloon.
 Visitors will also be able to view Lady Lilian's from the roped-off doorway but will not be able to go inside.

 Visitors will be asked to queue up outside the Front Hall door in a clearly marked socially distanced queue and will be admitted to the house by a volunteer when it is safe to do so.
 Hand sanitiser will be available at the house entrance and exit and all visitors will be required to wear a face covering.